All Creatures Great and Small (franchise): The World of James Herriot

 The World of James Herriot is a writer's home museum attraction in Thirsk, North Yorkshire, England.

 The museum was set up in 1999 by Hambleton District Council; the business was sold to private investors in 2011 and was re-generated in 2017.
 Council leases the building to the operators but retains ownership of the structure.
-As of February 2021, the World of James Herriot Ltd board included the daughter and son of Alf Wight: Rosie Page and retired vet John Wight, in addition to a group of "local businessmen and women".
+As of February 2021, the World of James Herriot Ltd board included the daughter and son of Alf Wight: Rosie Page and retired vet Jim Wight, in addition to a group of "local businessmen and women".